faith0896/PRP3_Digital-Portfolio/README.md

 ### 🔁 Reflection (Using STAR Technique)

 > S – Situation:
-> Before entering the workplace, I wanted to understand proper professional behavior, teamwork, and ethical conduct.
+> The workplace etiquette quiz, combined with my WILL work experience, helped me reflect on the importance of professionalism, teamwork, and respect in a work environment.

 > T – Task:
-> I needed to learn and demonstrate correct workplace etiquette to prepare for my internship and future job.
+> I aimed to strengthen my understanding of appropriate workplace behavior and ensure I can adapt to different organizational cultures.

 > A – Action:
-> I attended a workplace readiness session, reviewed company policies, and learned about professional dress code, punctuality, and communication.
+> I completed the quiz to refresh my theoretical knowledge and related it to my practical experiences—such as maintaining punctuality, respecting diverse colleagues, and following workplace protocols.
+I also observed how communication and collaboration contribute to a positive work culture.

 > R – Result:
-> I now understand how to behave professionally in a corporate environment and how etiquette contributes to teamwork and career success.
+> I reinforced my professional habits and recognized areas for continuous growth, such as emotional intelligence and adaptability.
+This combination of theory and real experience prepared me to navigate future workplaces confidently and respectfully.

 ---